Updated February 2019

 The storage basket is large and fairly accessible; yes, you can fit a larger diaper bag back there.

 The handlebar rotates nicely to adjust for height.
 It comes with a runaway strap for hilly terrain and a deep bottle holder on the side, which is big enough to hold a bottle of wine (I have a Mountain Buggy, can you tell?
 LOL).
 Great for a picnic-play date-happy hour (not great for a non-lidded coffee, though).
 The 2017 version has a handbrake on the handlebar.

 The Duet can plow through anything with its four 10” air-filled tires and you will need to keep a pump nearby for the occasional re-inflating of the tires.
 If this is too much of a nuisance (it IS a pain, I admit, to re-inflate all four tires every so often), you can purchase an entire set of puncture-proof tires.
 The front wheels can swivel or lock to get you through rougher terrain.
 In fact, this stroller steers effortlessly and turns on a dime.

-They recently improved the fold of the Duet, which now folds easily with one-hand and collapses down to the floor, or stands on its own.
+They recently improved the fold on the Duet, which now folds easily with one hand and collapses down to the floor, or stands on its own.
 The collapsed size isn’t terribly large, so you can fit it into a smaller trunk, like that of a small hatchback.

-Bottom line: The Mountain Buggy Duet is a versatile, narrow, side-by-side, that’s great for any setting — especially tight, urban spaces.
-The large canopies and flick-out sun visors, lie-flat recline and larger storage basket make it a pleasure to use.
+Bottom line: The Mountain Buggy Duet is a versatile, narrow, side-by-side that’s great for any setting — especially tight, urban spaces.
+The large canopies and flick-out sun visors, lie-flat recline, and larger storage basket make it a pleasure to use.
 The Duet is a top pick for twins because you can buy two car seat adapters for a variety of car seat brands, as opposed to something like the Bumbleride, which only accepts European brands.
 Hence, the Duet is our favorite all-terrain stroller in this price range for twins and other children very close in age.
-Note this stroller is rather compact – the seats are not terribly wide nor tall, they they did get a bit bigger from last year’s model.
+Note this stroller is rather compact – the seats are neither terribly wide nor tall, they they did get a bit bigger from last year’s model.
 Still, it’s not a good stroller for heavy (“big boned”) or tall/older kids.